23abdul23/EducMinor/README.md

-# LegitCred – Blockchain Credential Issuance Platform
+# Axiom – Blockchain Credential Issuance Platform

-LegitCred (a.k.a. **EducMinor**) is a full-stack system that lets institutions issue tamper-proof academic or professional certificates as ERC‑721 NFTs.
+Axiom (a.k.a. **EducMinor**) is a full-stack system that lets institutions issue tamper-proof academic or professional certificates as ERC‑721 NFTs.
 Certificates are uploaded as PDFs, summarized automatically through an OCR + Groq agent, pinned to IPFS (Pinata), and minted to the recipient’s wallet on Sepolia.
 Web3Auth secures both admin and learner flows with familiar OAuth logins, while a lightweight Express + Mongo backend keeps an email→wallet registry in sync.
 Recipients can view all of their credentials in one place, and anyone can verify authenticity through a shareable `/verify/:tokenId` route.

 ---